-Except the weeks of 29th of August, 24th of October and 12th of December, each week on Friday, I am going to open a discussion topic on CANVAS.
+Except the weeks of 9th of January, 27th of February and 17th of April, each week on Friday, I am going to open a discussion topic on CANVAS.
 On weeks when we had an in-class discussion, the CANVAS discussion topic will be the topic we discussed in class.
 In case you make a contribution to all of these discussions I will give you 5 extra points.
 You will lose 1 extra point for each discussion you left without any contribution.
-The CANVAS discussions I opened before 12th of October will be closed at 25th of October.
+The CANVAS discussions I opened before 27th of February will be closed at 28th of February.
 Each contribution should be meaningful, contain at least 150 words, and should not contain any insult to any person or to any group or to a nation.
-The CANVAS discussions I opened after 25th of October will be closed at 13th of December.
+The CANVAS discussions I opened after 27th February will be closed at 18th of April.
 The CANVAS discussions are created in order to prepare you to the midterm and final.
-Both in midterm and final, you will have to write an original one page essay on one of the topics discussion opened before 12th of October, in final you will have to write on a topic that was subject of a CANVAS discussion opened after 25th of October.
+Both in midterm and final, you will have to write an original one page essay on one of the topics discussed on CANVAS.
+In midterm you will have to write on a topic that was subject of a CANVAS discussion opened before 27th of February, in final you will have to write on a topic that was subject of a CANVAS discussion opened after 27th of February.